-.
+Table 1.
 Sample sizes for the experiments and treatment levels in the reciprocal transplant experiment.
 Biomass could only be measured on shoots following transplant but all shoots were swabbed before and after.
 Edge and Interior refer to high and low Smithora load respectively (Figure 1C), as well as their position in the seagrass meadow.